 Take these 5 steps to reduce the risk of SIDS:

-- Provide a smoke-free environment, before and after your baby is born.
+- Provide a smoke-free environment, before and after the baby is born.

-- Always place your baby on their back to sleep, at naptime and night time.
+- Always place a baby on their back to sleep, at naptime and night time.

-- Place your baby to sleep in a crib, cradle or bassinet next to your bed.
+- Place the baby to sleep in a crib, cradle or bassinet next to the parent/caregiver's bed.

-For more information about safe sleep for your baby, check out the Public Health Agency of Canada's Safe Sleep for Your Baby brochure (external link).
+For more information about safe sleep for babies, check out the Public Health Agency of Canada's Safe Sleep for Your Baby brochure (external link).

-Health Canada has extensive information about crib safety (external link) and tips for purchasing a crib for your infant.
+Health Canada has extensive information about crib safety (external link) and tips for purchasing a crib for an infant.
 Remember these tips:

 - Look for a label so that you know when the crib was made.

 - Cribs made before 1986 are not safe.